 Another option if you’ve been involved in a crash with an uninsured driver is to file a lawsuit against the at-fault party.
 This comes with some risk, as even if your claim is successful and a court awards you a settlement, the negligent party may not be able to pay you.
 In general, uninsured or underinsured drivers tend not to have significant assets or money, which may be why they were unable to afford proper insurance coverage in the first place.

 Immediately after an accident with an uninsured or underinsured motorist, contact your own auto insurance carrier to determine your options.
-If you need further legal guidance, contact a skilled car accident attorney at Kaufman & McPherson, PLLC.
+If you need further legal guidance, contact a WV attorney at Kaufman & McPherson, PLLC today.

 Originally posted 2021-05-07 00:04:02.